tardism/extensibella/docs/encoding_format.md

 ----------------------------------------------------------------------
 Extension relations are defined as above, but must also include a special clause.
-Recall extension-introduced relations are defined by projection of the primary component.
-Each extension-introduced relation must have a clause (or several clauses, if there are multiple projection rules) with these rules for the required unknown constructor of the primary component (e.g. `$unknown_imp-$-Nt`).
-These clauses must come after all other clauses for the relation.
+Recall extension-introduced relations are defined by a default rule for constructors of the primary component from other extensions.
+Each extension-introduced relation must have a clause for the generic constructor (e.g. `$unknownI__imp-$-Nt`).
+These clauses are expected to be at the end of the definition, after all other clauses for the relation.

 Importing Relations